 — Sefton Hill (@Seftonhill) March 23, 2022

-Originally set for a 2022 release date, the game has now been pushed to Spring 2023 after another delay.
+It was originally set for a 2022 release date, but the game has now been pushed to Spring 2023 after another delay.
 Thankfully, DC stablemate Gotham Knights will launch in 2022.

 According to Rocksteady, Suicide Squad: Kill The Justice League will launch on PC, PlayStation 5, and Xbox Series S|X.